 Your payments will only increase if, at the time you bought the annuity, you chose to have your payments increase by a certain percentage each year.
 The increase would be applied each year on the anniversary date of your policy.

 It’s important to allocate any available tax credits to your approved retirement fund (ARF) or annuity provider to avoid being taxed at the emergency rate.
 See our Guide to your payments for more information.

-You need your own pension because the state pension isn’t that generous.
-The full personal State Pension (Contributory) is less than €13,000 a year.
+You need your own pension because the State pension isn’t that generous.
+The full personal State Pension (Contributory) is just over €13,000 a year.
 Compare this to your salary now and the income you hope to live on when you retire.
 This is why you need your own pension.